Virtues and DeVices: The 7 Deadly Digital Sins

 If AVOIDANCE is the vice, then VULNERABILITY is the virtue.

 Vulnerability requires courage and a willingness to risk the possibility of being hurt, offended, misunderstood and disappointed.
-However, choosing to come out from behind your phone and engage with the world is worth the risk because the potential reward is huge.
+However, choosing to come out from behind your phone and engage with the world is worth the risk because the potential reward is enormous.

 So be brave and face the reality you are trying to avoid.